Each of us is given a Guardian Angel to guide us home safely to Heaven.

 Again, on these words of Jeremias: How long shall the land mourn?
 Origen, supported by the authority of his translator St. Jerome, continues: 'It is through each one of us that the earth rejoices or mourns; and not only the earth but water, fire, air, all the elements; by which name we must here understand not insensible matter, but the angels who are set over all things on earth.
 There is an angel of the land, who, with his companions, mourns over our crimes.
 There is an angel of the waters to whom are applied the words of the psalm: The waters saw Thee, and they were afraid, and the depths were troubled; great was the noise of the waters; the clouds sent out a sound, for Thy arrows pass.'

 How grand is nature viewed in this light!
 It is thus the ancients, more truthful as well as more poetical than our generation, always considered the universe.
-Their error lay in adoring these mysterious power, to the detriment of the only God, under whom they stoop that bear up the world.
+Their error lay in adoring these mysterious powers, to the detriment of the only God, under whom they stoop that bear up the world.

 'Air and earth and ocean, everything is full of angels,' says St. Ambrose.
 'Eliseus besieged by a whole army, felt no fear; for he beheld invisible cohorts assisting him.
 May the prophet open thine eyes also; may the enemy, be he legion, not terrify thee; thou thinkest thyself hemmed in, and thou art free: there are more with us than with them.'